freqtrade/freqtrade/docs/advanced-setup.md

       --strategy SampleStrategy

 ```
 You can use whatever naming convention you want, freqtrade1 and 2 are arbitrary.
+Note, that you will need to use different database files, port mappings and telegram configurations for each instance, as mentioned above.

 ## Configure the bot running as a systemd service